baselime/docs/sending-data/opentelemetry/cloudflare.md

 SERVICE_NAME = "my-service-name"
 ```

-Once these steps are completed, distributed traces from your Next.js applications should be available in Baselime to query via the console or the Baselime CLI.
+Once these steps are completed, distributed traces from your Cloudflare workers application should be available in Baselime to query via the console or the Baselime CLI.

 ![Example Cloudflare Worker Trace](../../assets/images/illustrations/sending-data/opentelemetry/cf-tracing.png)